-An efficient solution always implies a complexity within P.
+&lt;sup>1 An efficient solution always implies a complexity within P.

-2 There are many other aspects of universality which may serve as a basis for different definitions of universal algorithm.
+&lt;sup>2 There are many other aspects of universality which may serve as a basis for different definitions of universal algorithm.

-3 Lexical functional grammar.
+&lt;sup>3 Lexical functional grammar.
 (2015, May 26).
 In Wikipedia, The Free Encyclopedia.
-Retrieved 11, May 2015, https://en.wikipedia.org/w/index.php?title=Lexi cal functional grammar&oldid=664164917
+Retrieved 11:33, May 11, 2015, from https://en.wikipedia.org/w/index.php?title=Lexi cal\functional\grammar&oldid=664164917

-This dissociation of syntactic structure from predicate argument structures (essentially a rejection of Chomsky's Projection Principle4) is crucial to the LFG framework.
-While c-structure varies somewhat across languages, the representation, f-structure contains all necessary information for the semantic interpretation of an utterance, is claimed to be universal.
+This dissociation of syntactic structure from predicate argument structures (essentially a rejection of Chomsky's Projection Principle) is crucial to the LFG framework.
+While c-structure varies somewhat across languages, the f-structure representation, which contains all necessary information for the semantic interpretation of an utterance, is claimed to be universal.